Faculty Profile: Chari L Kelly

 After leaving the military in 2007, Justice Kelly worked as the Research Attorney for Judge Paul Womack, on the Texas Court of Criminal Appeals.
 In 2008, she joined Texas Attorney General’s Office in the Civil Medicaid Fraud Division, where she practiced civil litigation for several years before returning to criminal practice.

 Before her election to the Third Court, Justice Kelly served as an Assistant District Attorney for both Comal and Travis Counties, handling all aspects of felony criminal prosecutions.
-She has tried more than 35 jury trials, including aggravated sexual assault of a child, attempted capital murder, and kidnapping.
+She has tried more than 35 jury trials, including aggravated sexual assault of a child, murder, attempted capital murder, and kidnapping.
 In 2018, Justice Kelly was named the Mothers Against Drunk Driving Prosecutor of the Year for Travis County.